Aduda-Shem/CTF-Walkthrough/Active Directory.md

 # ACTIVE DIRECTORY

 Directory services developed by Microsoft to manage windows domain networks.

-Stores information related objects, such as Computers, Users, Printers etc. (Acts like a phonebook for Windows)
+Stores information related objects, such as Computers, Users, Printers etc. (Acts like a phonebook for Windows).

-Authenticates using kerberos - Non-windows devices such as Linux machines, firewalls etc. can also authenticate to Active Directory via RADIUS or LDAP
+Authenticates using kerberos - Non-windows devices such as Linux machines, firewalls etc. can also authenticate to Active Directory via RADIUS or LDAP.

 # ATTACKING ACTIVE DIRECTORY